oneapi-src/oneDNN/rfcs/20230503-profiling-api/README.md

 The profiling API will have the following requirements:
 * The profiling mechanism will have to be enabled and disabled explicitly with the corresponding API
-* Enabling of the mechanism should be done prior to the first engine creation
 * When the mechanism is enabled the oneDNN stream is expected to contain a queue that was created with enabled profiling capabilities
 * Explicit synchronization after submitting a primitive to the queue is required to query the profiling data for the primitive

-In order to support profiling for multiple streams each stream will have its own profiler, this is why some profiling API will have a stream as a parameter.
+In order to support profiling for multiple streams each stream will have its own profiler, this is why the profiling API will have a stream as a parameter.

 A typical workflow looks as follows:
 * Enable profiling